Whether you’ve been crocheting for a few months, or a few decades, you’ve probably offered to teach at least one person how to crochet.

 Here’s a scenario that might sound familiar to crocheters:

-You love crochet, and it’s something you really enjoy.
-You’re good at it!
+You love crochet, and it is something you really enjoy doing – You’re good at it!

-And then, someone wants to learn how to crochet from you – awesome!
+And then, someone wants to learn how to crochet, and they ask you to teach them – Awesome!

-So you invite people (one, two, three… heck, however many want to join in and learn) to meet up and crochet!
+So you invite people (one, two, three… heck, however many want to join in and learn) to meet up and crochet – Exciting!

-You tell everyone they can bring their own yarn and supplies – you’ll handle the rest!
+You tell everyone they can bring their own yarn and supplies, and you’ll handle the rest!

 In fact, why not turn this into something fun; cue the wine, nibbles, music… yep, that sounds like a party!